 - 1 Insert the iLok into an available USB port on your computer. - 2 Launch Pro Tools.
-You will be prompted to authorize any installed unauthorized plug-ins. - If you are already using a demo version of the plug-in, launch Pro Tools before you insert the iLok, then insert the iLok into any available USB port when prompted by Pro Tools. - 3 Follow the on-screen instructions until you are prompted to insert the License Card into the iLok. - 4 Separate the License Card-the smaller GSM cutout-from the larger protective card by pulling the cutout up and out with your thumb. - 5 Insert the License Card into the iLok.
-Visually verify that the License Card makes contact with the iLok's metal card reader.
+You will be prompted to authorize any installed unauthorized plug-ins or software options. - If you are already using a demo version of the plug-in or software option, launch Pro Tools before you insert the iLok, then insert the iLok into any available USB port when prompted by Pro Tools. - 3 Follow the on-screen instructions until you are prompted to insert the License Card into the iLok. - 4 Separate the GSM cutout from the larger protective card by pulling it up and out with your thumb.
+Do not force the cutout down with your finger. - 5 Insert the GSM cutout into the iLok.
+Visually verify that the metal portion of the cutout makes contact with the iLok's metal card reader.